-Effective July 1, 2015, managers receiving longevity payments for years of certificated service with the Midland Public Schools in the 2014-2015 school year, will only continue to receive longevity in the amount they received in 2014-2015 (not cumulative).
+Effective July 1, 2015, office professionals who have received longevity payment for years of service with Midland Public Schools in the 2014-2015 school year, will only continue to receive longevity in the amount they received in 2014-2015 (not cumulative).

-Managers who have not received longevity in 2014-2015 because they have not completed 15 years of certificated service will not be eligible to receive longevity payments in the future.
+Office professionals who have not received longevity in the 2014-2015 school year because they have not completed 15 years of service will not be eligible to receive longevity payments in the future.